2019 Balearic regional election

-A regional election was held in the Balearic Islands on Sunday, 26 May 2019, to elect the 10th Parliament of the autonomous community.
+A regional election was held in the Balearic Islands on 26 May 2019 to elect the 10th Parliament of the autonomous community.
 All 59 seats in the Parliament were up for election.
-It was held concurrently with regional elections in eleven other autonomous communities and local elections all throughout Spain, as well as the 2019 European Parliament election.
+It was held concurrently with regional elections in eleven other autonomous communities and local elections all across Spain, as well as the 2019 European Parliament election.

 Background

 The previous election saw a left-wing majority in the Parliament of the Balearic Islands for the first time.
 After the election, on 30 June 2015, Francina Armengol was elected president, forming a government with the Socialist Party of the Balearic Islands (PSIB), More for Mallorca (Més) and More for Menorca (MpM), with the external support of We Can (Podemos) and the representative of People for Formentera (GxF).
 Xelo Huertas, of Podem, took office as the Parliament's speaker, the second authority of the region.

 In November 2016, Podemos decided to cease two party deputies, including Huertas, for trying to benefit another party member's personal interests.
 On 25 January 2017, Huertas resigned as Speaker, although she continued in the Mixed Group as an independent deputy, along with Montse Seijas, the other expelled Podemos deputy.
 The parties of the pact, with some disputes, agreed to vote for Podemos deputy Baltasar Picornell to become new Speaker on 14 February 2017.

 In March 2017, a fraudulent contract to the campaign manager of Més made by the regional vice president, Gabriel Barceló, appeared in the media.
 This fact created a crisis in the Government and ended up with the resignation of transparency minister Ruth Mateu and the withdrawal of her party, MpM, from the government, although remaining as an outer supporter.

 In June 2017, the People's Party (PP) member Álvaro Gijón resigned from the party but continued as a deputy in the Mixed Group.
 The cause was a fraudulent contract for a municipal company in Palma made by the time Gijón was deputy mayor, also involving part of his family.

 In December 2017, Barceló was accused of accepting a personal travel as a gift.
 This fact, along with controversies and internal disputes since March, made him resign as regional vice president and tourism minister.
 Barceló was relieved by Bel Busquets, of Més.